-Parents play an important role in assisting future and current Lamar University students, from offering help with applications to encouraging students to persevere.
+You play an important role in assisting future and current Lamar University students, from offering help with applications to encouraging students to persevere.
 For any college student, especially first-time students, the support of parents and families is vital to success.
-This page is intended to answer questions parents might have about the environment at LU and how to help their students adjust to college life.
-Parents also are invited to become involved through the Lamar University Parents and Families Initiative.
+Learn more about our Parents Association.

 Lamar University offers several programs to help students achieve their full academic potential whether they need extra help or extra challenges.